 You may also potentially hold a commercial driver’s employer vicariously liable for the driver’s negligence.
 An employer can be liable for the negligent acts of an employee if the employee’s actions fell within the scope of employment.

 If you succeed in a negligence claim, you may be able to recover damages for your injuries, including compensation for medical care, lost income, loss of earning capacity, property damage, and pain and suffering.
-Florida requires that you file a personal injury claim within four years from the date of the crash, or you may lose your right to file a suit.
+Florida requires that you file a personal injury claim within two years from the date of the crash, or you may lose your right to file a suit.

-Serving clients in Fort Lauderdale and beyond, the personal injury attorneys at Frankl & Kominsky understand the complexity and severity of big rig accidents.
+Serving clients in West Palm Beach and beyond, the personal injury attorneys at Frankl Kominsky understand the complexity and severity of big rig accidents.
 We will investigate your case quickly to preserve evidence and develop a strong claim against the appropriate parties.
 We represent clients throughout Palm Beach County, including in Palm Beach and Boca Raton.
 Our past experience working for insurance companies has allowed us to serve individuals more effectively by using our knowledge of the other side’s tactics.
 Call us today at (855) 800-8000 or contact us online to schedule an initial consultation at no cost to you.
 We speak Spanish and Creole.